ShiJbey/minerva/README.md

 The House of the Dragon sample demonstrates how to manually generate characters and build relationship structures.
 The script builds family trees based on the relationships of the main characters in the show series.
 It also exports the data to a SQLite database file.
 I have found this script to be useful for learning how to do intermediate to complex SQL queries.
 Information about the characters is sampled from the [Game of Thrones Fandom Wiki](https://gameofthrones.fandom.com/wiki/Wiki_of_Westeros).

 > [!NOTE]
-> The command below assumes that your're running them from the root directory of this project.
+> The command below assumes that you're running them from the root directory of this project.

 To run the sample: